trohit/ik/systemdesign/backend/COMPONENTS/MGMT/k8s.md

 # Intro
-- store details related to k8s
 - Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
 - Kubernetes comes from Greek, and means helmsman or ship pilot.
 With this analogy in mind, we can think of Kubernetes as the pilot on a ship of containers.
 - Kubernetes is also referred to as k8s (pronounced Kate's), as there are 8 characters between k and s.
 - Kubernetes is highly inspired by the Google Borg system, a container and workload orchestrator for its global operations for more than a decade.
 It is an open source project written in the Go language and licensed under the Apache License, Version 2.0.
 - Kubernetes was started by Google and, with its v1.0 release in July 2015, Google donated it to the Cloud Native Computing Foundation (CNCF), one of the largest sub-foundations of the Linux Foundation.
 - New Kubernetes versions are released in 4 month cycles.
-- At a hi level, Kubernetes is a cluster of compute systems categorized by their distinct roles:
+- At a hi-level, Kubernetes is a cluster of compute systems categorized by their distinct roles:
   - One or more control plane nodes
   - One or more worker nodes (optional, but recommended).